 BEARISH HANGING MAN: The pattern occurs at the top of a trend or during an uptrend.
-The name Hanging Man comes from the fact that the candlestick looks somewhat like a hanging man.
-It is a single candlestick pattern that has a long lower shadow and a small body at or very near the top of its daily trading range. more...
+The name Hanging Man comes from the resemblance of the candlestick to a hanging man.
+It is a single candlestick pattern characterized by a long lower shadow and a small body at or very near the top of its daily trading range. more...

-BEARISH BELT HOLD: Bearish Belt Hold is a single candlestick pattern, basically, a Black Opening Marubozu that occurs in an uptrend.
-It opens on the high of the day, and then prices begin to fall during the day against the overall trend of the market, which eventually stops with a close near the low, leaving a small shadow at the bottom of the candle.
-If longer bodies characterize the Belt Hold, then the resistance they offer against the trend will be even much stronger. more...
+BEARISH BELT HOLD: The Bearish Belt Hold is a single candlestick pattern, essentially a Black Opening Marubozu, that occurs in an uptrend.
+It opens at the day’s high, and then prices begin to fall during the day against the overall market trend, eventually closing near the day’s low, leaving a small shadow at the bottom of the candle.
+Longer bodies in the Belt Hold pattern indicate stronger resistance against the trend. more...

-BEARISH ENGULFING: This pattern is characterized by a large black body engulfing a preceding smaller white body, which appears during an uptrend.
-The black body does not necessarily engulf the shadows of the white body but totally engulfs the body itself.
+BEARISH ENGULFING: This pattern is characterized by a large black candlestick engulfing a preceding smaller white candlestick, which appears during an uptrend.
+The black candlestick does not necessarily engulf the shadows of the white candlestick but completely engulfs the body itself.
 This is an important top reversal signal. more...

-BEARISH HARAMI CROSS: This is a major bearish reversal pattern, which is even more significant than a regular Bearish Harami.
-The outline again looks like a pregnant woman, as with the Bearish Harami Pattern.
-However, now the baby is a Doji.
-Basically, the pattern is characterized by a white body followed by a Doji that is completely inside the range of the prior white body. more...
+BEARISH HARAMI CROSS: This is a significant bearish reversal pattern, surpassing the importance of a standard Bearish Harami.
+The pattern’s appearance is reminiscent of a Bearish Harami, resembling a pregnant woman.
+However, in this case, the "baby" is a Doji.
+Essentially, the pattern is characterized by a large white candlestick followed by a Doji that lies entirely within the range of the preceding bullish candlestick. more...

-BEARISH SHOOTING STAR: This pattern consists of a white body followed by an Inverted Hammer that is characterized by a long upper shadow and a small body.
-It is similar in shape to the Bullish Inverted Hammer pattern but unlike it, the Shooting Star appears in an uptrend and signals a bearish reversal. more...
+BEARISH SHOOTING STAR: This pattern consists of a bullish (white) body followed by an Inverted Hammer, characterized by a long upper shadow and a small body.
+It is similar in appearance to the Bullish Inverted Hammer pattern.
+However, unlike the Bullish Inverted Hammer, the Shooting Star appears during an uptrend and signals a bearish reversal. more...

-BEARISH DARK CLOUD COVER: This is a top reversal pattern with two candlesticks.
-A white candlestick appears on the first day while an uptrend is in progress.
-The second day opens at a new high, with a gap up and closes more than halfway into the prior white body, leading to the formation of a strong black candlestick. more...
+BEARISH DARK CLOUD COVER: This is a top reversal pattern comprising two candlesticks.
+During an uptrend, a white candlestick appears on the first day.
+On the second day, the market opens at a new high, creating a gap up, and then closes more than halfway into the prior bullish candlestick’s body, resulting in the formation of a strong black candlestick. more...

-BEARISH DOJI STAR: This pattern appears in an uptrend and warns that the trend will change.
+BEARISH DOJI STAR: This pattern appears in an uptrend and signals a potential trend reversal.
 It consists of a white candlestick and a Doji with a gap up at the opening.
-If the Doji is in the form of an Umbrella the pattern is called “Bearish Dragonfly Doji”.
-In case of an Inverted Umbrella it is called “Bearish Gravestone Doji”. more...
+If the Doji resembles an Umbrella, the pattern is called a "Bearish Dragonfly Doji".
+If it resembles an Inverted Umbrella, it is called a "Bearish Gravestone Doji". more...

 BEARISH MEETING LINE: This pattern occurs during an uptrend.
 The first day’s white candlestick is followed by a black candlestick that opens sharply higher and closes at the same level as the prior session’s close.
-It is similar to the Dark Cloud Cover pattern.
-However, the amount the second day drops is different. more...
+It is similar to the Dark Cloud Cover pattern; however, the amount the second day drops is different.
+The Dark Cloud Cover’s second day closes below the midpoint of the first day’s body, whereas the second day of the Bearish Meeting Line closes at the same level as the first day. more...

-BEARISH DESCENDING HAWK: This pattern is a small white body contained by a prior relatively long white body.
-It resembles the Harami pattern, except that both bodies are white. more...
+BEARISH DESCENDING HAWK: This pattern features a small white candlestick enclosed within a preceding, relatively longer white candlestick.
+It resembles the Harami pattern, but with both candlesticks being white. more...

-BEARISH MATCHING HIGH: This pattern occurs when two white days appear with equal closes in an uptrend.
-It indicates a top has been reached, even though the new high was tested and there was no follow through, which is indicative of a good resistance price. more...
+BEARISH MATCHING HIGH: This pattern occurs when two consecutive white candlesticks appear in an uptrend, both having equal closing prices.
+It signals that a top has been reached, as the new high was tested but failed to hold, indicating a strong resistance level. more...

-BEARISH KICKING: This pattern consists firstly of a white Marubozu and then a black Marubozu.
-After the white Marubozu, the market opens below the prior session’s opening, forming a gap between the two lines. more...
+BEARISH KICKING: This pattern starts with a white Marubozu followed by a black Marubozu.
+After the white Marubozu, the market opens below the previous session’s opening price, creating a gap between the two candlesticks. more...

-BEARISH ONE BLACK CROW: This pattern appears in an uptrend and consists of a white candlestick and a black candlestick in which the black candlestick opens below the preceding day’s close and closes below its open.
-The pattern looks similar to the Bearish Harami pattern.
-The only difference is that the second day closes lower, which stops the engulfing of the black body by the preceding white body. more...
+BEARISH ONE BLACK CROW: This pattern appears in an uptrend and includes a white candlestick followed by a black candlestick.
+The black candlestick opens below the previous day’s close and closes below its own opening price.
+This pattern is similar to the Bearish Harami, with the key difference being that the second day’s close is lower, preventing the black body from being engulfed by the preceding white body. more...

-BEARISH EVENING STAR: This is a three-candlestick pattern signaling a major top reversal.
-It is composed of a white candlestick followed by a short candlestick, which characteristically gaps up to form a star.
-Then we have a third black candlestick whose closing is well into the first session’s white body.
-This is a meaningful top pattern. more...
+BEARISH EVENING STAR: This is a three-candlestick formation indicating a significant top reversal.
+It consists of a white candlestick followed by a small candlestick, which typically gaps up to form a star.
+The third candlestick is black and closes well within the bullish candlestick’s real body from the first session.
+This is a notable reversal pattern. more...

-BEARISH EVENING DOJI STAR: This is a three-candlestick pattern signaling a major top reversal.
-It is composed of a white candlestick followed by a Doji, which characteristically gaps up to form a Doji Star.
-Then, we have a third black candlestick whose closing is well into the first session’s white real body.
-This is a meaningful top pattern. more...
+BEARISH EVENING DOJI STAR: This is a three-candlestick pattern indicating a major top reversal.
+It consists of a white candlestick followed by a Doji, which typically gaps up to form a Doji Star.
+The third candlestick is black and closes well within the real body of the bullish candlestick from the first session.
+This is a notable reversal pattern. more...

-BEARISH ABANDONED BABY: This is a three-candlestick pattern signaling a major top reversal.
-It is exactly the same as the Bearish Evening Doji Star with one important difference.
-The shadows on the Doji must also gap above the shadows of the first and third days.
-Its name comes from the second day of the pattern, which floats out on the chart by itself like an abandoned baby of the first and third days. more...
+BEARISH ABANDONED BABY: This three-candlestick pattern signals a major top reversal.
+It is similar to the Bearish Evening Doji Star but with one key difference: the shadows on the Doji must also gap above the shadows of the first and third days.
+The pattern’s name originates from the second day, where the Doji appears to float alone on the chart like an abandoned baby between the first and third days.
+Essentially, the pattern consists of a white candlestick followed by a Doji that gaps away (including shadows) from the previous white candlestick and the subsequent black candlestick, which closes well within the first candlestick’s real body. more...

-BEARISH TRI STAR: The pattern is a sequence of three Doji.
-The occurrence of this pattern is extremely rare, so when it occurs it should not be ignored. more...
+BEARISH TRI STAR: This pattern consists of three consecutive Doji candlesticks.
+The occurrence of such a pattern is extremely rare, making it highly noteworthy when it does appear. more...

 BEARISH UPSIDE GAP TWO CROWS: This is a three-candlestick bearish reversal pattern.
-The gap between the black body of the second day and the white body of the first day represents the upside gap.
-The second and third black days represent the two black crows. more...
+The gap between the black body of the second day and the white body of the first day is known as the upward gap.
+The second and third black candlesticks are referred to as the two black crows. more...

 BEARISH UNIQUE THREE MOUNTAIN TOP: This is a three-candlestick pattern that somewhat looks like the Bearish Evening Star.
 It appears in an uptrend.
 The first day’s white candlestick engulfs the following small white body, which characteristically has a long upper shadow.
 The pattern is completed by a small black body, which closes above the close of the second day. more...

-BEARISH THREE BLACK CROWS: This pattern indicates a strong reversal in the market.
-It is characterized by three normal or long candlesticks decrementing downwards.
-The opening of each day is slightly higher than previous close and prices progressively close at lower levels.
-This staircase like behavior signals the reversal of the trend. more...
+BEARISH THREE BLACK CROWS: This pattern indicates a strong market reversal.
+It is characterized by three normal or long candlesticks that progressively decrease in value.
+Each day opens slightly higher than the previous day’s close, but prices progressively close at lower levels.
+This staircase-like behavior signals a trend reversal. more...

 BEARISH ADVANCE BLOCK: This pattern consists of three consecutive white candlesticks with consecutively higher closes in an uptrend. more...